aws-powertools/powertools-lambda-typescript/docs/features/idempotency.md

     For example, the `_putRecord()` method needs to throw an error if a non-expired record already exists in the data store with a matching key.

+???+ tip "Overriding the public methods"
+    The protected methods above are the recommended extension points for a custom storage implementation.
+Subclasses that implement only these hooks need no further changes to keep the record identity guarantees of the base class.

+    If you override `saveInProgress()`, `saveSuccess()`, or `deleteRecord()` instead:

+    * Accept the optional trailing `options` argument (typed as `PersistenceOperationOptions`) and forward it unchanged to `super`, even if your application does not mutate its inputs today.
+This also preserves any option added in the future.
+    * The utility resolves the idempotency key and payload hash before your function runs and passes them as `options.identity` to these methods, so completion and cleanup target the record that was created even if the function mutated its input.
+    * An override that forwards only the original arguments discards the identity and falls back to hashing the payload as it is at that point.

 ### Manipulating the Idempotent Response

 You can set up a `responseHook` in the `IdempotentConfig` class to manipulate the returned data when an operation is idempotent.
 The hook function will be called with the current deserialized response object and the Idempotency record.